IssaKass/Sudoku/README.md

 Sudoku game writtern in Java (100%), and Swing library.

 ## Program use
-Game can be started by running the sudoku.exe file.
+Game can be started by running the sudoku.exe, or the sudoku.jar file.

 1. Start a new game by clicking the Play button.